rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender fixes the blocking of new HeavyStrategy 3 requests by skipping the roadblock check the game performs before it decides whether to make a new HeavyStrategy request.
 Bartender only skips this check for HeavyStrategy 3, as HeavyStrategy 4 (a roadblock) is the reason it exists.

 * Because they are roadblocks, HeavyStrategy 4 spawns remain rare at Heat levels with high values for their `roadblockprobability` VltEd parameters.
-You can increase the odds of HeavyStrategy 4 spawns by placing HeavyStrategy 4 before HeavyStrategy 3 in `pursuitsupport` VltEd nodes.
-This will prioritise HeavyStrategy 4 if there is no active roadblock, and skip it if there is one.

 * Sometimes, non-Strategy roadblock or Heavy / LeaderStrategy spawns may appear more or less frequently than their cooldowns would suggest.
 This happens because these cooldowns only affect requests, not actual spawns: While every spawn is the result of a request, not every request results in a spawn.
 The game remains free to spawn or cancel any pending support request.